 The GRE is not required for application to the MFA Program.
-However, if you are applying to the Dual Degree Program, the MCAT or GRE is required.
+However, if you are applying to the Dual Degree Program, the GRE is required.
 Please contact the Stern School of Business for detailed information.

 Two letters of recommendation are required.
 You may include three, but it is not required or recommended.